firstdorsal/postkutsche-web/README.md

 Go to the bottom of the index.html and add your functions.

 # Use the powerdns-api or the mailcow-api without postkutsche
-1. Press F12 or ctrl/strg + shift + i to open the developer tools and navigate to the console.
-1.1 If the console is not directly visible press 'ESC' to open it

-2.
 ```js
 let mailcowClient=new MailcowApiClient('https://mail.example.com','yourMailcowApiKey');